nilslindemann/Chess_Opening_Tactics_Frequency/README.md

 Of course that question can not be answered precisely, because tactical motifs in chess are not clearly defined and often interweaved.

 But we can guess, and in order to do so, I wrote some [CQL](http://gadycosteff.com/cql/) scripts which define some patterns, which are often seen in the opening phase.
-Using the scripts i then searched in a database with 372,000 GM games.
-The search was done within the first twenty moves of each game.
-There are some false positives, but most games fit the themes quite well.
+Using the scripts i then searched in a database with 372,000 [GM](https://en.wikipedia.org/wiki/Grandmaster_(chess)) games.
+The search was done within the first twenty moves of each game - the opening phase.
+Most games fit the themes quite well, though there are some false positives.
+But i wanted to keep the scripts simple.

 Here is what i got: